DeanIsseyegh/unity-6-mesh-renderer-anim-issue/README.md

 # unity-6-mesh-renderer-anim-issue
-Small contained project showing an issue in Unity 6 where mesh renderers stop working (go invisible) if animation a Sprite shader on them
+Small contained project showing an issue in Unity 6 where mesh renderers stop working (go invisible) if animating properties of a Sprite-based shader on them

 # Instructions